- En Español

 Eat three whole grain food products labeled “100% Whole Grain” OR

 Eat six products bearing ANY Whole Grain Stamp

 It’s simple.
 All you need to do is look for the Stamp.
-But if you enjoy knowing just how much whole grain is in the products you’re eating, the Whole Grain Stamps tell you – while also reminding you to aim for at least 48g (48 grams) of whole grain overall, each day.
+But if you enjoy knowing just how much whole grain is in the products you’re eating, the Whole Grain Stamp provides that information, while also reminding you to aim for at least 48g (48 grams) of whole grain overall, each day.

-Packaging printed earlier than mid-2006 may show an earlier version of the Whole Grain Stamp, as it appeared before we took oﬀ the training wheels and introduced Phase II of the Stamp – with more information for consumers.
+Packaging printed earlier than mid-2006 showed an earlier version of the Whole Grain Stamp, as it appeared before we took oﬀ the training wheels and introduced Phase II of the Stamp – with more information for consumers.

-The graphic is largely the same as today’s Stamp, but the text had three versions:
+The graphic was largely the same as today’s Stamp, but the text had three versions:

-"Good Source" identified products containing at least 8g of whole grains per serving.
+- “Good Source” — contains at least 8g of whole grains per serving.

-"Excellent Source" identified products containing at least 16g of whole grains per serving.
+- “Excellent Source” — contains at least 16g of whole grains per serving.

-"100% / Excellent" identified products where all the grain is whole grain and that contain at least 16g of whole grains per serving.
+- “100% / Excellent” — all the grain is whole grain and contains at least 16g of whole grains per serving.

-These original graphics should be totally phased out by now, as manufacturers have used up packaging inventories and transitioned to new boxes and bags featuring the gram-speciﬁc Stamps.
+Manufacturers have now transitioned to new boxes and bags featuring the gram-speciﬁc Stamps.